 My eldest, Charlie, has an effortless understanding and appreciation for all things engineering and mechanical.
-He has a wonderful aesthetic in his drawings and Lego creations, and loves to ask questions about the way things work.
+When he heard we were going to Ferrari Land, he was over the moon.
+His drawings and Lego creations have a wonderful aesthetic and he loves to ask questions about the way things work.
 I’d like to think he is like me, but to be honest I’m finding it harder and harder to answer his technical questions.
 Lou and Rufus are less into vehicles, but we all had an absolute blast at the amazing Ferrari Land theme park.

 The city of Port Aventura lies about one hour down the coast from Barcelona, and is the location of the extraordinary theme park, Port Aventura World.
 Ferrari Land is the first of its kind in Europe and is the creation of the legendary Ferrari brand.
 It tells a story of the brand’s passion and ethos and allows fans to experience some of the elements that make their cars so unique.

 Our first morning saw us join a group of Ferrari owners, enthusiasts and journalists for the opening ceremony of the new Ferrari Land park.
 Whilst the group milled around the gate, we were treated with a chance to get close to a collection of the most astonishing cars.
 Clearly a new Ferrari is beyond the reach of most family car buyers, but the racing pedigree and no-compromise design philosophy is a marvel for anyone to behold.
 With each passing minute, a new favourite vehicle would arrive on the scene, yet the collective ‘ooh’ and ‘ahh’ were barely audible over the sound of the throaty engines.
 How the owners managed to keep a straight face and reverse park with so many adoring spectators is beyond me.